henribesnard/harena/README.md

 `http://localhost:8000/api/v1/search` and the service automatically appends `/search` when issuing queries.

+The `USE_MOCK_INTENT_AGENT` toggle has been removed.
+To exercise the `MockIntentAgent` (for example during tests), inject it explicitly instead of setting an environment variable.

 ## `metadata.workflow_data`

 The conversation API (`/conversation/chat`) includes a `metadata` object in its